• Skip to primary navigation

 Now the fun part, dig in and eat!

-Serve the cheesecake in traditional slices or slice the cheesecake into small bites and serve with bamboo skewers at a gathering or party.
+Serve the cheesecake in traditional slices or slice the cheesecake into small bites and serve it with bamboo skewers at a gathering or party.

 No matter slice it, enjoy every silky smooth, delicious bite!